wallysalami/QRCodeGFX/README.md

 #define QRCODE_GENERATOR_USE_LESS_MEMORY
 ```

-In that case, you must provide static buffers (as shown in the previous example) or manually set the version range according to your device capabilities:
+In that case, you must manually set the version range according to your device capabilities:

 ```cpp
 qrcode.getGenerator().setVersionRange(1, 6);